Jack Bauer is back: TV thriller '24' to return in 2014

-LOS ANGELES, May 13 (Reuters) - Emmy-winning U.S. television thriller “24” will return in the summer 2014 with its lead star, Kiefer Sutherland, after a four-year hiatus, Fox network said on Monday.
+LOS ANGELES (Reuters) - Emmy-winning television thriller “24” will return in the summer 2014 with its lead star, Kiefer Sutherland, after a four-year hiatus, Fox network said on Monday.

 “24: Live Another Day” brings back Sutherland as counter-terrorism agent Jack Bauer in the series that follows his race against the clock to foil presidential assassination attempts and chemical weapons attacks.